Recommended Vietnam Itinerary 7 Days for First-time Travelers

 Your second day is the time to explore Hanoi city, one of the most ancient capitals in the world.
 You will have a chance to know more about Vietnam's country, people, and history through its outstanding destinations.

-First, you visit the Temple of Literature, the first national university built nearly 1000 years old ago, then head to One Pillar Pagoda.
-You will be impressed by the unique architecture of this Buddhist temple, which is designed like a lotus blossom, the national flower of Vietnam.
+- One Pillar Pagoda: you will be impressed by the unique architecture of this Buddhist temple, which is designed like a lotus blossom, the national flower of Vietnam.

 Our guests visit the Ho Chi Minh Mausoleum on a family trip